blues/app-accelerators/64-connected-smart-cargo-lock-platform/README.md

 Sampling and transmission are deliberately decoupled: the host wakes every 60 seconds to check sensors, but the Notecard only opens a radio session every 6 hours for scheduled summaries.
 Lock events with `sync:true` break the schedule and open an immediate session, but they're rare under normal operation.

+**Projected daily energy (illustrative planning guidance — validate with Mojo before committing to a cell size).**

+Assume 1,440 host wakes per 24 hours (every 60 s) and four scheduled radio sessions per day (6-hour cadence).
+Assuming 2–3 mA average during each 2–5 second wake window and 50 mA average during each LTE-M session (~5 minutes including radio startup, registration, and data transmission), a typical 24-hour profile under strong cellular coverage might consume:
+- Host wakes: 1,440 × 2.5 mA × 5 s = ~100 mAh per 24 h
+- Cellular sessions: 4 × 50 mA × 5 min = ~17 mAh per 24 h
+- Standby (Notecard idle): ~10 mAh per 24 h
+- **Total: ~125 mAh per 24 h on a cellular-dominant network**

+With a 5,000 mAh cell, this projects to ~40 days (year-class) of battery life under ideal conditions. **Satellite-dominant deployments draw 3–5× more energy per session and will reduce endurance substantially.** This calculation assumes no open/tamper events (which force immediate `sync:true` sessions).
+Use Mojo bench measurements in your specific deployment environment to validate before committing to a cell size.

-**Power budget — per-state current (design guidance; validate with Mojo before committing to a cell size).** The table separates what Blues documentation specifies from what must be measured in your hardware assembly.
+**Power budget — per-state current (design guidance; validate with Mojo).** The table separates what Blues documentation specifies from what must be measured in your hardware assembly.

 | State | Notecard current | Host + sensor current |
 |---|---|---|